-In Spring 2013, the College of Engineering and Engineering Technology (CEET) implemented a new hybrid advising model and formed the Central Advising Office (CAO).
-The CAO provides academic advising for all CEET students who have not yet met the Academic Success Marker for his/her major.
+In Spring 2013, the College of Engineering and Engineering Technology (CEET) implemented a hybrid advising model and formed the Central Advising Office (CAO).
+The CAO provides academic advising for all CEET students who have not yet met the Academic Success Marker for their major.

-For engineering (ELE, ISYE and MEE) majors, that means they will be in the CAO until successfully passing MATH 230 with a grade of "C" or better.
-Majors within the Department of Technology will receive advising in the CAO until successfully passing MATH 110 with a grade of "C" or better.
+For engineering (ELE, ISYE and MEE) majors, that means they will be advised in the CAO until they pass MATH 230 with a C or better.
+TECH majors are advised in the CAO until they pass MATH 110 with a C or better.

-Once a student meets his/her Academic Success Marker, they will be transferred to the major department where they will receive advising from a faculty member for the remainder of their academic career at CEET.
+Once a student passes the appropriate level of math for their major, they will be transferred to the major department, where they will receive advising from a faculty member for the remainder of their academic career at CEET.

-The Academic Requirement Report (formerly DARS or DPR) is a statement of an undergraduate student's progress toward completion of university academic requirements.
-Students should check their progress reports in MyNIU at least once per semester -- after grades are posted and prior to speaking with an advisor regarding academic progress.
+The Academic Requirements Report (formerly DARS or DPR) is a statement of an undergraduate student's progress toward completion of graduation requirements.
+Students should check their Academic Requirements Report in MyNIU at least once per semester -- after grades are posted and prior to speaking with an advisor regarding academic progress.